AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_Marker\_04{sample}

-It's not the best view when the marker covers the value on the axis, so now let's adjust the position of the marker according to the circle of the default or defined radius.
-As with bars, the marker might be in its center, outside or inside it.
-Let's set the marker's position to outside and look how will it change the view:
+To prevent your marker pointer from covering the value it shows on the axis, you need to adjust the position of the pointer according to the circle of the default or defined radius (???).
+Like bars, markers can be positioned outside, in the center, or inside of the circle.
+Here is a sample circular gauge with a marker positioned outside:

+{sample}BCT\_Pointers-and-Data\_Marker\_05{sample}

 ```
 //marker